osl2/UDB-Dokumentation/src/deployment/backend.md

 like most rust applications, uses a cargo based packaging scheme.

 ### Dependencies
-You'll development versions of the following libraries:
+You'll development versions of the following libraries, which you can install using your distributions package manager:
  - sqlite
+ - libpq
  - libgcc

+Additionally, you'll need a rust installation.
+For that, see [rustup](https://rustup.rs)

 ### Compiling